 2.1.
 Chemicals and reagents

 Carbamazepine and lamotrigine were obtained from Sobhan Darou Company (Rasht, Iran).
 Acetone, acetonitrile, methanol and sodium chloride were obtained from Merck Company (Germany).
 Ionic liquids (ILs) [C8MIM][PF6] and [C6MIM][PF6] were obtained from SIGMA-ALDRICH.
 IL, [C4MIM][PF6] was obtained from Fluka.
 Buffer solution (di-sodium hydrogen phosphate-potassium di-hydrogen phosphate, pH=6.88) was obtained from Merck.
 Sodium di-hydrogen phosphate, di-sodium hydrogen phosphate, sodium hydrogen carbonate and di-sodium carbonate were obtained from Merck.
 Deionized water was used in all experiments.
-Proper amounts of carbamazepine and lamotrigine were dissolved in methanol to obtain stock solution of analytes with a concentration of 1000 mg L-1.
-Working standard solutions were prepared by diluting the standard solution of the analytes with the deionized water to the required concentration.
-The prepared stock solution was stored at 4 ºC protected from light.
+Stock standard solutions of the analytes were prepared by dissolution of each drug in methanol, having a concentration of 1000 mg L-1.
+Fresh standard solutions were prepared by diluting the standard solution of the analytes with deionized water of required concentration.
+All these solutions were stored at 4 ºC in the absence of light.

 2.2.
 Apparatus

 Chromatographic analysis was performed using a Shimadzu (LC-20AD prominence, Japan) with a photodiode array detector (SPD-M20A).
 Separations were carried out on a μBoundapak C18 column of 15 cm × 4.6 mm with 5 µm film thickness.
 HPLC data were acquired and processed using a Lab solution software (LC solution version 1.25 SP5).
 The mobile phase was phosphate buffer (pH 6.8)–methanol–acetonitrile (70:20:10, v/v/v) at a flow rate of 1.0 mL/min under isocratic conditions.
 The detection was performed at the wavelength of 284 and 308 nm for carbamazepine and lamotrigine, respectively.
+In the measurement of lamotrigine (LTG) and carbamazepine (CBZ) in the optimization steps and also determination in real samples, the mixture of both drugs were used.
+The maximum wavelengths for measurement of LTG and CBZ were 308nm and 284nm, respectively.
+Unfortunately, in 308nm and 284nm, both of the drugs have peaks.
+However, CBZ at 284nm and LTG at 308nm have peaks with high intensities.
+The maximum intensity of the drugs peaks at the selected wavelengths were used for the subsequent experimental.
 A centrifuge model ALC 4232 was used to perform the centrifuge process (USA).
 The pH- meter model 827 Metrohm (Herisau, Switzerland) was used for pH measurements.

 2.3.
 Dispersive liquid-liquid microextraction procedure